lvminhnhat/rok-whalesbot-discord-bot/START_HERE.md

 }
 ```

+Notes: the JSON files are saved with UTF-8 encoding, so you can safely store names or labels in any language (Chinese, Korean, Japanese, etc.).

 **How to get your Discord User ID:**
 1. Discord Settings → Advanced → Enable "Developer Mode"
 2. Right-click your name → Copy ID